danielkurniadi/sasha-kv/README.md

 # Sasha KV: In Memory Key-Value Store/Cache

-sasha-kv is an in-memory cache that uses simple key-value store similar to [MemCached](memcached.org). sasha-kv is also persistent and durable.
+sasha-kv is a simple in-memory cache that uses simple key-value store similar to [MemCached](https://memcached.org) or [Redis](https://redis.io) sasha-kv is also persistent and durable with disk backup mechanism.

-Any object can be stored for a given duration or forever.
-The cache will cleanup and purge any expired items automatically for you.
+Any object will be decoded as string (use case: json or xml data) and can be stored for a given duration or forever.
+The cache will cleanup and purge any expired items automatically.
-The cache is thread-safe and supports concurrent reads and write access at the same time.
+It is thread-safe and supports concurrent reads and write access.